attify/firmware-analysis-toolkit/README.md

 FAT is a toolkit built in order to help security researchers analyze and identify vulnerabilities in IoT and embedded device firmware.
 This is built in order to use for the "*[Offensive IoT Exploitation](http://offensiveiotexploitation.com/)*" training conducted by [Attify](https://attify.com).

+**Note:**

++ As of now, it is simply a script to automate **[Firmadyne](https://github.com/firmadyne/firmadyne)** which is a tool used for firmware emulation.
+In case of any issues with the actual emulation, please post your issues in the [firmadyne issues](https://github.com/firmadyne/firmadyne/issues).

++ In case you are on **Kali** and are **facing issues with emulation**, it is recommended to use the AttifyOS Pre-Release VM downloadable from [here](http://tinyurl.com/attifyos), or alternatively you could do the above mentioned.

+---

 Firmware Analysis Toolkit is build on top of the following existing tools and projects :

 1. [Firmadyne](https://github.com/firmadyne/firmadyne)